ckcollab/ckcollab/_posts/2020-11-04-Marching-Squares-Algorithm.md

 If you look at the image you might notice a pattern.
 A line is just a connection of 2 vectors on the canvas.
 If you look at the diagram you will notice whenever one of the top two corners are active, one of the vectors is in the top middle of the square.
 The opposite is true.
-The same pattern arises when you look at the left vs the right.
+The same pattern arises when you look at the left vs. the right.
 Since there is a pattern with a little bit of Math we handle this with just a few lines of code.
 Add this function to the bottom of your Javascript code.